EMMS Nazareth Hospital: Ottoman period

 This small dispensary was located on the east side of Nazareth.
 A small flow of clean water was available there, but rainwater was used more frequently.
 The hospital staff ran a boys’ Sunday school and soup kitchen, as well as an artists’ club, in addition to normal hospital operations.
 As a Christian mission, prayers were held every morning at 7am.
-Most nurses and staff were native to Ottoman Palestine, and had minimal English skills, which proved challenging to Dr. Vartan and his wife.
+Most nurses and staff were native to Ottoman Palestine, and had minimal English skills, which proved challenging to Vartan and his wife.
 Both patients and staff came from various religious denominations.
 Most were Christian, but Jews and Muslims worked for and were treated by the hospital, as well.
 An early survey of patients shows that in 1899, 5,747 Christians and 2,680 Muslims sought care in the hospital.

 In 1879, a plot of land overlooking Nazareth was purchased for the establishment of a bigger hospital.
-Before anything could be done, Dr. Vartan was tasked with getting permission, a firman, from the Ottoman authorities to establish a dispensary.
+Before anything could be done, Vartan was tasked with getting permission, a firman, from the Ottoman authorities to establish a dispensary.
 The Turkish government put a stop to his efforts to build after a misleading promise to provide a permit.
 No more progress was made until 1895, when the EMMS directors approved a new site west of Nazareth.
-Dr. Vartan died in 1908, before any construction could begin.
+Vartan died in 1908, before any construction could begin.

-Dr. Frederick John Scrimgeour succeeded Dr. Vartan as the head doctor of the mission, along with two European nurses.
+Frederick John Scrimgeour succeeded Vartan as the head doctor of the mission, along with two European nurses.
 The new hospital was almost complete, when World War I broke out through Europe and the Middle East, and British physicians were ordered to leave Palestine.
 The new hospital was requisitioned by the military, stripped, and used as stables.
-While Dr. Scrimgeour was stuck in Egypt and unable to return; two nurses from the hospital operated in his rented residence downtown.
+While Scrimgeour was stuck in Egypt and unable to return; two nurses from the hospital operated in his rented residence downtown.

 British period

 The hospital was restored in 1919, and normal operations slowly resumed.
 In that year, the hospital was recognized by the British government’s mandate as a hospital for training nurses.
 In 1924, the hospital was officially inaugurated and, by 1935, it had electricity and a sanitary annex for tuberculosis patients.
 The mission began extending services beyond elementary care.
 For example, by 1924, plans were adopted for infant welfare clinics in a nearby village.
 In 1933, an east wing was added to the hospital, which contained the "Abercrombie Ward".
 It soon took on the name, the "Hospital on the Hill".
-By this time, Dr. Scrimgeour had retired, and Dr. William D. Bathgate and Sister Mary Parkinson had taken charge of the hospital.
+By this time, Scrimgeour had retired, and William D. Bathgate and Sister Mary Parkinson had taken charge of the hospital.